-Garcia also noted that the entire Notre Dame community pitched in recently by collecting and delivering dozens of cases of desperately needed bottled water to the people of Flint.
+Garcia also noted that the entire Notre Dame community pitched in a little more than a year ago by collecting and delivering dozens of cases of desperately needed bottled water to the people of Flint.

 Sustainability also is a big part of what Notre Dame’ e-club does.

 “We recycle every week,” says Garcia.
 “Sustainability refers to lowering your carbon footprint, basically, by using less of the fossil fuels we have available.
 This is done in many ways, but I would say the NDP e-club focuses on sustainability through our recycling and environmental cleanup efforts and by promoting general awareness among students.”

 Garcia noted that each member of the club is very selfless in that cleaning up after other people is not always all that enjoyable.
 “These kids do it because they care and because they know how important it is to take responsibility for the beautiful earth God gave us.”

 Opthoff, who went on to attend Michigan State University, believes he and the other students in the Environmental Club really did make a difference in how the school as a whole feels about its environmental responsibility.
 “Just by encouraging my friends to change their habits, this school is a much greener place.”

 At a minimum, Environmental Club members are required to attend two meetings per month and to help with recycling duties at least six times per semester.